fransimo/fransimo_info/content/docs/presence/promo/_index.en.md

   - /therapies/
 ---

-Hi, I’m Fran.
-I was born in Argentina and have lived in Spain for the past 26 years.
-Last year, I decided to leave my corporate life behind and focus on art and healing.
+Hello, I'm Fran.
+I was born in Argentina and have lived in Spain for the last 26 years.
+In September 2024, I decided to leave my corporate life behind to focus on art and healing.
+Since then, I have travelled extensively but spend long periods in Istanbul and Barcelona.

 # Biodynamic Craniosacral Therapy